-Being served with a statutory demand itself increases pressure on the debtor – they have 21 days either to come to an arrangement with the creditor to pay, apply to court to have the demand set aside, or leave themselves open to a bankruptcy petition being issued against them.
+The demand has to be personally served on the debtor by a process server.
+The debtor then has 21 days to either to come to an arrangement with the creditor, to apply to court to have the demand set aside.
+A non-response will leave them open to a bankruptcy petition being issued against them.

-Should payment not be received as a result of the statutory demand, the creditor can issue a bankruptcy petition in the debtor’s local court, and serve it on the debtor.
-This further increases the pressure to pay, as a court date is set when the petition is issued, giving a deadline for possible bankruptcy.
+Should payment not be received as a result of the statutory demand, the creditor can follow through with a bankruptcy petition through the debtor’s local court.
+A court date is set when the petition is issued, as well as a deadline for possible bankruptcy.

 The costs involved in issuing a bankruptcy petition are substantial.
 Although the petitioner’s costs are paid out of the bankrupt’s estate in priority to his general debts, issuing a petition is not a decision to take lightly.